States Struggle With Next Step for Failing Schools

 SANCHEZ: Nobody seems to know.
 So, we're on our own, says Caamal Canul.

-Ms. MARGARET SPELLINGS (United States Education Secretary): Thank you for tuning in.
+MARGARET SPELLINGS: Thank you for tuning in.
 As I assume everybody knows, now that No Child Left Behind is maturing, and as we see --

 SANCHEZ: That's Spellings in a conference call with reporters earlier this month.